Skip to main content

 Please note all operators must be in capital letters.

-We have added the ability to return results where multiple search terms appear close together rather than as a single phrase or consecutive words.
+You can return results where multiple search terms appear close together, rather than as a single phrase or consecutive words.

 The multi-character wildcard works the same way except it will find matches for any number of contiguous characters where the * is placed.

-• Check the case sensitive box to make search case sensitive.
-This option can be found under "Other search settings" at the bottom of right-hand panel.
+• Check the case-sensitive box to make the search case-sensitive.
+This option can be found under "Other search settings" at the bottom of the right-hand panel.

 • When switching from standard to expert mode, your keywords will carry over and be properly structured as a Boolean expression.
 However, you cannot switch back to standard from export mode.